 At 3-6 months your baby’s stomach has grown significantly so he will be able to eat more at a time and sleep longer stretches.
 You have survived the newborn phase and things should start to get a little easier!

-There are so many adventures in store for you and your family.
+There are so many adventures in store for you and your family during your baby’s first year.
 You may even start offering solid foods to your baby at this age.
 Always speak with your pediatrician before starting solids.

 At this age you can interact with your baby more, but you may struggle to figure out exactly what to do with them.
 There are plenty of fun things you can do at home from playing peekaboo and making funny faces, to waving around your baby’s rattle and playing with different toys.